Grants and Resources for Underrepresented Content Creators 2023

 8(a) Business Development Program

-The federal government’s 8(a) program helps provide a “level playing field for small businesses owned by socially and economically disadvantaged people or entities.”
+The federal government’s 8(a) program helps provide support “for small businesses owned by socially and economically disadvantaged people or entities.”
 In addition to receiving business mentorship and assistance, members of the program can compete for specifically set-aside federal contracts.
-Details at sba.gov.
+Get the details here

 National Black MBA Association